Both Edpuzzle and Screencastify are educational tools that allow you to record and use video content in creative and instructive ways.

 Screencastify has three primary tools that educators use to enhance their lessons, parent-teacher communication, and more:

 - Record: Used mainly to create videos which include webcam and screen recording videos

-- Edit: Browser-based editor used to turn your recordings into polished, engaging videos
+- Edit: Browser-based editor used to turn any video into polished, engaging video

 - Submit: Assign and collect video submissions from students (or anyone) using magic links